spine/spine.site/app/views/docs/models.md

 For example, you can bind to a model's *create* event like so:

+    //= CoffeeScript
     Contact.bind "create", (newRecord) ->
-      // New record was created
+      # New record was created

 For model level callbacks, any associated record is always passed to the callback.
 The other option is to bind to the event directly on the record.

+    //= CoffeeScript
     contact = Contact.first()
     contact.bind "save", ->
       # Contact was updated
+      updateInterface()

 The callback's context will be the record that the event listener was placed on.
 You'll find model events crucial when it comes to binding records to the view, making sure the view is kept in sync with your application's data.